areaDetector/firewireDCAM/README.md

 Firewire IEEE1394 Cameras
 =========================
 This module uses a set of open source libraries to control the cameras.
-The main library is libdc1394: http://damien.douxchamps.net/ieee1394/libdc1394">libdc1394
+The main library is <a href="http://damien.douxchamps.net/ieee1394/libdc1394">libdc1394</a>

 libdc1394 is able to control firewire cameras that comply with the IIDC DCAM protocol.
 Please see the libdc1394 <a href="http://damien.douxchamps.net/ieee1394/cameras/">list of cameras</a> and the <a href="http://damien.douxchamps.net/ieee1394/libdc1394/v2.x/faq/">libdc1394 FAQ</a> for more details about which cameras can be used with libdc1394 (note that the developer of this module has only tested with a limited number of camera models: Point Grey Flea2 and AVR Pike)